 This changed when a group of surfers found out that the area has magnificent waves.
 They spread the word, and today Klitmøller is well known in the surfing environment as “Cold Hawaii”.
 This has created a hype and the village has become a hot place to live, attracting people from the creative class, like pop stars and with them also doctors, teachers, startups etc.

-Wind surfing is the common passion that connects them.
+Windsurfing is a common passion that connects them.
 The waves have always been there, but the fact that people began telling the story about the “Cold Hawaii” made it explode.

 My wish is that we can do the same with sound waves in Struer.
 Attracting people with a passion for sound in any way, like acoustics, hi-fi, sound art, podcast etc.

 Then we start to talk about it.
-In writing, videos, podcasts etc. And along with that you have to make new ideas about how to use sound, how to create new projects, new events and initiatives to add value to the DNA.
-We are in the beginning of that journey in Struer, and we can feel that things are starting to work.
+In writing, videos, podcasts etc. And along with that, you have to make new ideas about how to use sound, how to create new projects, new events and initiatives to add value to the DNA.
+We are at the beginning of that journey in Struer, and we can feel that things are starting to work.